Henry-Baiheng/Translate-for-GPRMAX/README.md

 ## Introduction

-* This repository provides a **partial Chinese translation** of the official gprMax documentation, **covering only the features, modules, and workflows most relevant to the author's own learning and research**.
+* This repository is based on the [official gprMax documentation](https://docs.gprmax.com/en/latest/) and provides a **partial Chinese translation** of features and workflows most relevant to the author's own learning and research.
+For the complete and most up-to-date information, please refer to the official documentation.
 * Translation is selective and practical, reflecting the author’s hands-on experience with frequently used commands, simulation setups, and parameter configurations.
 * **All translated and organized content is presented as XMind mind maps** for clarity and structured reference, and are open for other learners to use as a reference.
 * **This project is not affiliated with the official gprMax team or developers**, and is intended for personal study and research only.